goldenguy00/ror2skillsplusplus/Documentation/supporting-modded-characters.md

 ## Implementing a skill modifier

-The simplest way to implement a skill modifier is to subclass `TypedSkillModifier`.
+The simplest way to implement a skill modifier is to subclass `SimpleSkillModifier`.
-The `TypedSkillModifier` simplifies the implementation immensely by making some assumptions which are often true for simple skills.
+The `SimpleSkillModifier` simplifies the implementation immensely by making some assumptions which are often true for simple skills.
-There is a single generic type parameter for a `TypedSkillModifier`.
+There is a single generic type parameter for a `SimpleSkillModifier`.
 The type represents the entity state used when the skill is activated.

 If your custom skill uses multiple entity states then refer to [advanced skill modifier implementations](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/tree/feature/public-api/Documentation/supporting-modded-characters.md#advanced-skill-modifier-implementations)